fromothers/www.maxhallinan.com/posts/_drafts/2018-02-22-learning-the-language-of-functional-programming.md

 The Elm language expresses the opinion that the language of functional programming is unsuitable for an introduction to the subject.

-The design of a programming language expresses the opinions of its designer.

-an introduction to functional
-programming should not use the language of the language of functional programming is

-language of functional
-programming
-One opinion expressed by the Elm language is that the language of functional programming is not beginner friendly.

 <!--
 ## I.